gobo-eiffel/gobo/tool/gecop/validation/semantics/m9as/Readme.md

 3. The callee needs a lock currently held by the caller (lock passing).
 4. The caller holds the locks of the callee (separate callbacks).

-A lock is an exclusive access to a SCOOP region and all objects therein, which is obtained when an object of this region is controlled (e.g. when it is attached to a formal argument of the enclosing feature, see definition of controlled [here](../m9sc/Readme.md)).
+A lock is an exclusive access to a SCOOP region and all objects therein.
+See definition of exclusive access [here](../m9ea/Readme.md).
 Note that this also includes non-separate reference objects, because a processor always holds a lock over its own region.
 Lock passing happens for every synchronous call, in particular also for queries and passive processors.

 ### Notes